Staff Sgt. Courtney Martin

 I am from Stafford, Virginia.
-I began my bachelor’s at Duquesne University in Pittsburgh, PA, and completed my bachelor’s in Flute Performance at the University of Texas at Austin in 2012 (hook ’em horns!)
+I started college at Duquesne University in Pittsburgh, Pennsylvania, and completed my bachelor’s degree in flute performance at the University of Texas at Austin in 2012 (hook ’em horns!).
 I have two dogs, Freya and Gromit.

 I became interested in the flute in elementary school after hearing a recording of Jean Pierre Rampal.
-Other influences are Julius Baker, Marianne Gedigian, Jennifer Steele, David Lonkevich, Jeanne Baxtresser, Susan Milan, Amy Porter, Steven Finley, Bonita Boyd….This list can go forever.
-I find every flutist influential, because they all have great musical ideas 🙂 As for non-musicians, my biggest influences were my grandfather and my mother.
+Other influences are Julius Baker, Marianne Gedigian, Jennifer Steele, David Lonkevich, Jeanne Baxtresser, Susan Milan, Amy Porter, Steven Finley, Bonita Boyd … this list can go forever.
+I find every flutist influential, because they all have great musical ideas 🙂 As for non-musicians, my biggest influences are my grandfather and my mother.
 They both worked so hard and came from nothing.
 It is very inspiring and has taught me to never give up, and to continue to go after exactly what I want.

 When did you join the Army?

-In 2012; I attended BCT at Fort Jackson, Army School of Music in VA Beach, and my first band was the 392nd Army Band.
+In 2012.
+I attended basic training at Fort Jackson, then the Army School of Music in Virginia Beach, and my first band was the 392nd Army Band.